International trade in raw materials

 Raw materials are defined according to the fourth revision of the Standard international trade classification.
 They include sections 2 Crude materials, inedible, except fuels and 4 Animal and vegetable oils, fats and waxes.

-Unit of measure Trade values are expressed in millions (106) of euros.
+Unit of measure Trade values are expressed in millions (106) or billions (109) of euros.
 They correspond to the statistical value, i.e. to the amount which would be invoiced in case of sale or purchase at the national border of the reporting country.
 It is called a FOB value (free on board) for exports and a CIF value (cost, insurance, freight) for imports.

 In terms of percentage, the EU is highly dependent on imports of raw materials.
 For this reason, raw materials security and related strategies have become one of the key priorities in the EU’s external actions and form an integral component of the EU’s interior policy making.
 The foundations of these strategies were laid in three key documents: